blankworker1/balanceATM/README.md

 1. Visitor downloads the [Blink app](https://blink.sv/download), creates an account, and sets a username
 2. Operator powers on the ESP32 — tablet opens `http://192.168.4.1`
-3. On first boot, a settings screen appears — enter WiFi and Blink credentials
+3. On first boot, a settings screen appears — enter WiFi and Blink ATM wallet API credentials
 4. ESP32 connects to the internet, fetches the EUR→sat rate and starting wallet balance
 5. Machine is ready — visitor inserts coins, types their Blink username, receives sats